-Once you've solved the Kubernetes pod stuck terminating issue, it's important to take steps to avoid the issue in the future.
+Once you've solved the Kubernetes pod stuck in terminating issue, it's important to take steps to avoid the issue in the future.
 Here are some best practices for avoiding the issue:

 - Monitor your pods: Monitor your pods to make sure they're not consuming too many resources.

 - Set limits on resources: Set limits on the resources that your pods can consume to avoid resource contention.